lucc/nvimpager/nvimpager.md

 The following options are interpreted by nvimpager itself:

+-a
-*-a* run in "auto mode" (default).
+: run in "auto mode" (default).
 Auto mode will detect the terminal size and switch to pager mode if the content to display would not fit on one screen.
 If the content will fit on one screen it will switch to cat mode.
 This overrides any previous *-c* and *-p* options.

+-c
-*-c* run in "cat mode".
+: run in "cat mode".
 Do not start the neovim TUI, only use neovim for syntax highlighting and print the result to stdout.
 This overrides any previous *-a* and *-p* options.

+-h
-*-h* show the help screen and exit
+: show the help screen and exit

+-p
-*-p* run in "pager mode".
+: run in "pager mode".
 Start the neovim TUI to display the given content.
 This overrides any previous *-a* and *-c* options.

+-u file
-*-u file* use the given file as the init.vim file.
+: use the given file as the init.vim file.
 Like for *nvim*(1) itself the strings "NONE" and "NORC" can be used (the value will be passed to *nvim*(1) with the *-u* option in turn).

+-v
-*-v* show version information and exit
+: show version information and exit

 # CONFIGURATION